-Safeguarding: Procedure for when a safeguarding concern is raised in relation to a vulnerable adult
+Procedure for raising a concern - vulnerable adult

 If you are concerned that an adult, considered to be vulnerable under the Care Act 2014 (see Policy for Vulnerable Adults) is showing signs of abuse or harm, consult the Vulnerable Adults Officer and the person who supervises your employed/volunteer work.
 For guidance on "abuse and harm" see the Safeguarding Introduction and Terminology.